LucasBrunschwig/ada-2021-project-adaventurers-website/index.md

+## Quotes can tell you what happens in the world

+Thank you for visiting our website!
+We, the adaventurers, are happy to present the outcome of our project based on the quotebank datasets.

+Authors: ...

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/LucasBrunschwig/ada-2021-project-adaventurers-website/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.